 Is the God of my choosing indifferent?
 I can’t answer that, because I am not God, nor have I elevated to such a state that I would dare answer that question.
 On the other hand, whether God is indifferent would depend on whether a person measures God by the chick up the block, by the antics of hate-groups posing as messengers of the Lord or by the daily miracles and blessing that unfold by the actions of Angels, deities, saints, ancestors, spirits and humans who dare to be different by living a life that serves and builds all that is around them.

-For me, the God of my choice is El-Olam, not some man or woman.
+For me, the God of my choice is an/the Infinite Mystery, not some man or woman.

 I don’t know where Hatuey’s spirit ended up, but I hope that wherever he crossed over to, he decided keep fighting for those who are oppressed and marginalized in the name of God.
 AW/ALC-6/2016